hyperstore2020/Discord-Reaction-GeneratorBOT/README.md

 - You can download this directly from the command line using the following command:
 - "git clone https://github.com/4-04/Discord-Reaction-GeneratorBOT/"
 - Once downloaded, edit the config.json file, and run the 'main.py' file.
+- Alternatively you can download theese files manually by clicking the "download now" button on Github.

 # How to use
 - This bot is very simple to set up and use.